ClementREMY2/si5-dsl-VideoML-ordinateur/README.md

 ## What's in the folder

 This folder contains all necessary files for our VideoML language.
- * `src/language-server/video-ml.langium` -  the grammar definition out VideoML langauge.
+ * `src/language-server/video-ml.langium` -  the grammar definition our VideoML langauge.
  * `src/language-server/main-browser.ts` - the entry point of the language server process (used as Web Worker in the browser).
  * `src/language-server/video-ml-module.ts` - the dependency injection module of our language implementation.
  * `src/language-server/video-ml-validator.ts` - our custom validator implementation.